fdazen/fda-documentation/rooms_set_up.md

 ##**Order Rooms**

-- To order with which your rooms are listed under each type, click on the blue link _Order Rooms_, under section **Rooms**:

-- A list of all your rooms will appear, along with an editable box on the right side: order your rooms by placing them in progressive order.
+To order with which your rooms are listed under each type, click on the blue link _Order Rooms_, under section **Rooms**: a list of all your rooms will appear, along with an editable box on the right side: order your rooms by placing them in progressive order.
 When finished, click on the blue button _Save_:

 ![order_rooms_2.png]({{site.baseurl}}/images/order_rooms_2.png)